Shenandoah Junction, West Virginia

 The community owes much of its early growth to the coming of the Baltimore and Ohio Railroad in the 1830s, and the name refers to the junction of the B&O and Norfolk and Western Railway at the center of the community.
 Today, the Norfolk Southern Hagerstown Line (H Line), and the CSX Cumberland Subdivision lines intersect at the Junction.

+Antietam City

+Owing to its good access to railroads, Shenandoah Junction was briefly proposed for major development, to be called "Antietam City."
+In 1890 Colonel Charles T. Hood began optioning land in the area at premium prices, assembling 1000 acre.
+Hood proposed extensive industrial development, to include a steel mill, a sheet metal plant, and a pipe factory, employing 5000 men.
+The community was to grow to a population of 20,000.
+The land options expired a year later, with no development.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Shenandoah Junction has a humid subtropical climate, abbreviated "Cfa" on climate maps.